 The following texts were written in 2021, intended as position papers to be discussed and debated among comrades.
-We’re publishing them because we believe they contain insights which could be useful for those struggling to orient themselves in the aftermath of the 2020 revolts.
+We’re publishing them because we believe they contain insights which could be useful for those struggling to orient themselves in the aftermath of 2020.

-In another divergence, Shemon critiques the way in which much of the North American ultra-left has imported its revolutionary theory from Europe, and is unwilling to fully digest the theories and strategies that were immanent to the George Floyd Uprising, specifically as these dynamics relate to the Black Radical Tradition.
+In another divergence, Shemon critiques the North American ultra-left for importing its revolutionary theory from Europe, and for not fully digesting the theories and strategies that were immanent to the George Floyd Uprising, specifically as these dynamics relate to the Black Radical Tradition.

 These are only a few of the tensions which reflect the historic fragmentation of the far left, as well as the fact that the anti-police riot has yet to produce a common language (or analysis) when it comes to understanding itself.
-At the same time, despite these tensions, this series also demonstrates that alliances among different tendencies are not only possible but necessary for the development of a revolutionary movement.
+At the same time, despite these tensions, this series also demonstrates the possibility for alliances among different revolutionary tendencies.

-For the time being, the anti-police riots have come to an end.
-But the legacy of the George Floyd Uprising lives on.
+For the time being, the anti-police riots have come to an end, but the legacy of the George Floyd Uprising lives on.
 Many questions and contradictions continue to linger under the surface.
-Even though full blown rebellions are no longer taking place in this country, crews of proletarians continue to attack capitalist social relations in various, hidden ways, from sporadic looting caravans, to sideshows, to bike life, to rowdy block parties, to jailbreaks and small prison riots.
-It’s unclear when the struggle will explode on a mass scale once again, but our wager is not only that it will, sooner or later, but that there’s a good chance it'll be bigger than anything we've experienced.
-What remains to be seen, however, is whether a significant number of those who fought in the uprising will gather themselves into revolutionary formations and carry the lessons learned in 2020 to the next phase of revolt.
+Even though full-blown rebellions are no longer taking place in this country, crews of proletarians continue to attack capitalist social relations in various, hidden ways, from sporadic looting caravans, to sideshows, to bike life, to rowdy block parties, to jailbreaks and small prison riots.
+It’s unclear when the struggle will explode on a mass scale once again, but our wager is not only that it will, but that there’s also a good chance it'll be bigger than anything we've experienced.
+What remains to be seen, however, is whether a significant number of those who fought in the uprising will gather themselves into revolutionary formations and carry the lessons learned from 2020 into the next phase of revolt.

 Remarks on the 2020 Revolt